shopware/docs/guides/plugins/plugins/storefront/add-custom-sorting-product-listing.md

 ## Overview

 Individual sortings are groups of sorting options which you can use to sort product listings.
-The sortings are available in the storefront.
+The sortings are available in the Storefront.

 This guide will show you how to add individual sorting options using a migration \(manageable\) or at runtime \(non-manageable\).